 The Maroon Bells is probably the image that comes to mind for most people when they think of Aspen.
 This glacial valley surrounded by the 14,000′ peaks of the Elk Mountains has something to offer everyone.
 Located just 10 miles […]Learn More

 Aspen, Colorado Features Roads and Trails of All Terrains for Hiking and Biking

 The Aspen/Snowmass area offers hiking trails of all types, giving you the opportunity to experience the high country’s breathtaking beauty during a casual stroll or a tough uphill climb.
 Catch the wildflowers in full bloom from mid-July to mid-August.

 BIKING IN ASPEN, COLORADO

 Aspen offers some of the greatest road and mountain biking trails in the world, with backcountry roads and trails traversing the entire Aspen/Snowmass area.
 Classic alpine road rides include the scenic rides to the Maroon Bells, Ashcroft Ghost Town, and the monster climb up Independence Pass.
 Aspen also boasts over 70 miles of single-track mountain biking, including the 11-mile Government Trail between Aspen and Snowmass, as well as the Hunter Creek and Four Corners areas.
 If you’re super-adventurous, ride from Aspen to Crested Butte.

 Hiking and Biking Trails:

-Located opposite the Ute trail – this hike will give you view of Aspen Mountain.
+Located opposite the Ute trail – Smuggler Mountain will give you a spectacular view of Aspen Mountain.
 This is another locals favorite!
 A perfect hike year round, having a 600 foot elevation gain and 3 miles round trip.
-Making it to the top […]Lear More
+Making it to the […]Learn More